cardbase-io/datamodel/README.md

     - creates a bucket in your gcp account where your firebase projects resides.
     - copies files from dataModel/ folder into that bucket.
 Then makes it public w/ Storage admin permission.
         - If you do not want that, change script to create bucket in all firebase projects, and Upload that data to that buckets !
+5. Use `backup` folder to export your own data.